ABOUT THE EXPERT

 Harvard Medical School

-Paul G. Richardson, MD: After certification in Internal Medicine, Hematology and Medical Oncology, as well as working in Cancer Pharmacology from 1994 onwards at the Dana-Farber Cancer Institute (DFCI), Dr Richardson joined the Jerome Lipper Multiple Myeloma Center in 1999, was appointed clinical director in 2001, and led the development of key novel agents in the treatment of myeloma, including bortezomib, lenalidomide, panobinostat, ixazomib and pomalidomide.
-Subsequent studies have focused on next-generation novel drugs, including histone deacetylase inhibitors such as panobinostat and other small molecules such as the second-generation proteasome inhibitors NPI 0052 (also known as marizomib) and MLN 9708 (now known as ixazomib), with the goal of further improving patient outcome.
-More recently, his clinical innovations have been in the development of the breakthrough monoclonal antibodies elotuzumab and daratumumab for the treatment of both untreated and relapsed myeloma.
+Paul G. Richardson, MD, joined the Jerome Lipper Myeloma Center in 1999 after receiving certification in internal medicine, hematology, and medical oncology, as well as working in cancer pharmacology from 1994 onwards at the Dana-Farber Cancer Institute (DFCI).
+He was appointed clinical director in 2001, and he led the development of several first-generation novel drugs, including bortezomib, lenalidomide, and pomalidomide.
+Subsequent studies have focused on next-generation novel drugs, including panobinostat, and second-generation proteasome inhibitors, including ixazomib and marizomib.
+More recently, his clinical innovations have been in the development of the breakthrough monoclonal antibodies elotuzumab and daratumumab for the treatment of both untreated and relapsed myeloma, as well as isatuximabin the relapsed and refractory setting, and, since then, antibody drug conjugates including belantamab mafodotin and other immunotherapeutic strategies.
+Further, he is leading the development of melflufen, a targeted and novel cytotoxic, and selinexor, a first-in-class small molecule that inhibits the nuclear export protein XPO1.

-Previously, Dr Richardson’s senior investigator role in the Velcade as Initial Standard Therapy in Multiple Myeloma: Assessment with Melphalan and Prednisone (VISTA) trial comparing bortezomib in combination with melphalan and prednisone vs melphalan and prednisone alone as part of an international phase 3 trial established bortezomib, melphalan, and prednisone (VMP) as a new treatment standard in patients not eligible for stem cell transplant.
-At present, his major effort has been focused on the Intergroupe Francophone Myelome (IFM)/DFCI clinical trial in newly diagnosed patients eligible for stem cell transplant treated with lenalidomide, bortezomib, and dexamethasone (so-called RVD).
-This regimen has generated an unprecedented response rate, leading to its adoption in this international study (as well as in the United States and elsewhere), which incorporates genomic and proteomic evaluation to establish a future platform for tailored therapy.
-Other important contributions include the management of treatment-emergent neuropathy in myeloma.
-Similarly, the development of defibrotide for the treatment and prevention of hepatic veno-occlusive disease following stem cell transplantation has been aimed at improving therapeutic outcome, with defibrotide emerging as the first agent approved for this unmet medical need.
+At present, his major efforts have been focused on the Intergroupe Francophone Myelome (IFM)/DFCI clinical trial in newly diagnosed patients eligible for stem cell transplant treated with lenalidomide, bortezomib, and dexamethasone (so-called RVD).
+This regimen has generated an unprecedented response rate, leading to its adoption in this international study, as well as in the United States and elsewhere, which incorporates genomic and proteomic evaluation to establish a future platform for tailored therapy.

-Dr Richardson has published extensively, having authored or coauthored more than 360 original articles and 280 reviews, chapters, and editorials in peer-reviewed journals.
-In addition to holding positions on the editorial boards of leading journals, he is prior chairman of the Multiple Myeloma Research Consortium (MMRC), Clinical Trials Core, a position that he held for 5 years as part of a rotating tenure, and for which he continues as a member of the Steering and Project Review Committee.
-He was also a member of the American Society of Clinical Oncology (ASCO) Hematologic Malignancies Subcommittee for the required 1-year term, followed by a 1-year term on the ASCO Internet Cancer Information Committee in 2017.
-He was appointed chair of the Alliance Myeloma Committee in 2011 and continues in this role today.
+Dr Richardson has published extensively, having authored or coauthored more than 410 original articles and 320 reviews, chapters, and editorials in peer-reviewed journals.
+In addition to holding positions on the editorial boards of leading journals, he is prior chairman of the Multiple Myeloma Research Consortium (MMRC), Clinical Trials Core, a position that he held for 5 years as part of a rotating tenure and for which he continues as a member of the Steering and Project Review Committee.
+He was also a member of the American Society of Clinical Oncology (ASCO) Hematologic Malignancies Subcommittee for the required 1-year term, followed by a 1-year term on the ASCO Internet Cancer Information Committee during 2017.
+He was appointed chair of the Alliance Myeloma Committee in 2011 and continues in this important role today.